Rolands-Laucis/Socio/Documentation.md

 //browser code
 const sc = new SocioClient(...);
 await sc.ready();
-let col = '';
-col = sc.GetProp('color'); //one-shot request the prop value from the server. const res = sc.SetProp('color', '#fff'); //request the server to set a prop to a val.
+let col = await sc.GetProp('color'); //one-shot request the prop value from the server. const res = await sc.SetProp('color', '#fff'); //request the server to set a prop to a val.
 Res contains info about the success of this action, since the server can deny it.

 sc.SubscribeProp('color', color => col = color); //will call this callback function on realtime updates made to the prop either by other clients or the server.
-//afterwards this prop will also be stored locally on the client, so you can also fetch its value without calling the server: col = sc.GetProp('color', true); //last arg local=true
+//afterwards this prop will also be stored locally on the client, so you can also fetch its value without calling the server: col = await sc.GetProp('color', true); //last arg local=true
 ```

 Though usable for realtime web chat applications, i advise against that.
 There is a socio/chat.ts file that handles such a usecase in a more generic and extendable way.